TheLazyTomcat/SII_Decrypt/readme.txt

 form.
 This decoding is done automatically when binary format is encountered.
 It means you no longer have to manually change format (g_save_format) the game is using while writing the saves.

+Since version 1.4, it is also possible to decode 3nK-encoded files.
+This encoding is usually used in localization SII files.
+See project 3nK Transcode (https://github.com/ncs-sniper/SII_3nK_Transcode) for further details on this format.

 The project is primarily developed in Delphi 7 Personal and Lazarus 1.8.x (FPC 3.x) and therefore can be compiled by those development tools.
 But it